proactiveprogramming/mw-ArticleIndex/README.md

 needed to be fixed.

 * Tested for MediaWiki 1.39.0
-* Fixed <div class="articleindex">, so the articleindex can be formatted with css.
+* Fixed articleindex, so the articleindex can be formatted with css.
 * Changed css to display "articleindex" class to be columns.
 * Changed index items to be unordered list items.
 * Final display of the articleindex looks similar what a user expects to see in a category display of items.